 Integrity and privacy in general

 Generally speaking, integrity demands that all employees and students behave with integrity when teaching, doing research and providing (social) services.
 The Integrity Code of Wageningen University & Research and the national Code of Conduct for Academic Research together form the most important guidelines for acting with integrity on the part of employees and, more specifically, scientists at Wageningen University & Research.
-In addition, there are a number of specific regulations, agreements and complaint procedures to safeguard integrity.
+Until October 1st 2018 the Netherlands Code of Conduct for Academic Practice (2004) is applicable.
+As of the 1st of October 2018 the Netherlands Code of Conduct for Research Integrity (2018) is applicable.
+In addition to these codes, there are a number of specific regulations, agreements and complaint procedures to safeguard integrity.
 All our employees act in full accordance with these mandatory rules of conduct and hold each other accountable.

 In addition to safeguarding integrity, Wageningen University & Research also has a duty of care concerning private data that it (temporarily) possesses on its staff, students and others.
 Wageningen University & Research puts great value on the fact that the organisation treats private information with care.
 Wageningen University creates policy and organises processes in such a way that they comply with the requirements of the General Data Protection Act.